rhlobo/bigtempo/README.rst

 Powerful temporal data processment / analysis library for Python, providing a scalable programming model conceived for data analysis, exploration and evaluation at massive levels.

+..
 Python package providing a powerful and scalable programming model specially crafted for temporal data processment / analysis.
 It was conceived for data analysis, exploration and production use, and it is ready to handle massive levels of data.

+..
 A powerful and scalable programming model specially crafted for temporal data processment / analysis.
-It's not only production ready: it's ready to handle massive levels of data.
+It's production ready and can handle large ammounts of data.

 Motivation